 You can deduct federal estate tax that is attributable to income in respect of a decedent that you as a beneficiary include in your gross income.
 IRS Publication 559 offers more insights as to determining the amount of this deduction.

 This information is current as of October 2021.
 Always consult with a tax professional or CPA if you have questions about these nondeductible expenses or other tax concerns.

-What is the Difference Between Income Tax and Estate Tax?
+What Is The Difference Between Income Tax & Estate Tax?

 Most people are all too familiar with the myriad of taxes you may encounter during your life.
 From sales tax, to income tax, and ultimately estate tax, understanding the differences can help you strategically plan for your future.

 Income tax is a revenue source for different levels of government.
 This tax refers to a percentage of income generated by individuals and businesses that is paid to the government to support public services, pay government obligations, and other things.
 Income tax is generally assessed throughout an individual’s lifetime.
 In the United States we utilize a progressive rate structure which applies the lowest tax rate on the first level of an individual’s taxable income, then a higher rate on the next level of taxable income, until all of the taxable income has been accounted for.

 Estate tax functions slightly differently than income tax.
 Estate tax, which some refer to as “death tax,” is a tax on the value of an individual’s estate at the time of their death.
 This tax is levied on the estate prior to making any distributions to heirs or beneficiaries.
 The goal of the estate tax is to limit the transfer of untaxed wealth from generation to generation, as well as generating revenue for the federal government.
 Some states also have their own versions of estate taxes, but California currently does not.